 Learn how to make baklava from scratch with my easy tutorial.
 This delicious Middle Eastern dessert is made with flaky phyllo pastry, nuts and simple syrup.
 You can make this baklava recipe ahead of time and wow everyone!

 Living in Istanbul meant enjoying delicious and syrupy baklava with a cup of tea any time of day.
-Desserts in the Middle East and the Mediterranean always hit the spot, whether its revani cake (semolina cake), qatayef or sutlac (Turkish rice pudding), you know you can always find the perfect treat for your sweet cravings.
+Desserts in the Middle East and the Mediterranean always hit the spot, whether its revani cake (semolina cake), Turkish delight, qatayef or sutlac (Turkish rice pudding), you know you can always find the perfect treat for your sweet cravings.

 Baklava is a delicious dessert that's popular in Greece, Turkey and other parts of the Middle East.
 It's basically made of flaky phyllo, a nut mix (pistachio or walnuts), warm spices and soaked in simple syrup.
 Each country has its own specialty in terms of nuts or the syrup, and they're all absolutely delightful.